Mostly white jury seated for trial in Daunte Wright's death

 Associated Press

-MINNEAPOLIS (AP) — A jury has been seated for the trial of a former Minnesota police officer who claims she mixed up her gun and Taser when she shot and killed Black motorist Daunte Wright.
+MINNEAPOLIS (AP) — A mostly white jury was seated Friday for the trial of a white suburban Minneapolis police officer who said she drew her handgun by mistake when she fatally shot Black motorist Daunte Wright following a traffic stop.

-Kim Potter is charged with first- and second-degree manslaughter in Wright’s death in April in Brooklyn Center, a Minneapolis suburb.
-The 49-year-old Potter, who quit the force two days after the shooting, is white.

-The jury completed Friday is mostly white, including nine of the 12 members who will deliberate unless an alternate steps in.
+Nine of the first 12 jurors seated for Kim Potter’s trial are white — roughly in line with the demographics of surrounding Hennepin County, but notably less diverse than the jury that convicted former Minneapolis Officer Derek Chauvin this spring in the death of George Floyd.

+Legal experts have said juries that are diverse by race, gender and economic background are necessary to minimize bias in the legal system.

+The Chauvin jury that was split 50-50 between whites and people of color was “mostly just luck of the draw,” said Ted Sampsell-Jones, a professor at Mitchell Hamline School of Law in St. Paul.

-Potter, who is white, has said she meant to use her Taser on Wright after he pulled away from officers while they were trying to arrest him, but that she drew her handgun by mistake.
+Potter has said she meant to use her Taser on Wright after he tried to drive away from officers while they were trying to arrest him, but that she grabbed her handgun instead.
 Her body camera recorded the shooting.

-A 13th juror, the first to be questioned Friday, was quickly seated, with limited information revealed about her.
-That juror is to serve as an alternate.

-Nine of the first 12 jurors seated — the ones who will deliberate if no alternates are needed — are white, with one juror identifying as Black and two as Asian.
-It’s evenly split between men and women.
+Of the first 12 jurors seated — the ones who will deliberate if no alternates are needed — one juror identifies as Black and two as Asian.
+The panel is evenly split between men and women.
+The two alternates are also white.

-The three jurors seated Thursday include a longtime information technology worker who said he once aspired to be a police officer and participated in a police explorer program in high school, but he changed his mind because he was afraid he “would end up having to use my gun.”

-He said he had a somewhat negative impression of Potter and that she should have had enough “muscle memory” to know which side of her body her Taser was on.

-One of the jurors seated the first day was recalled for questioning Thursday after Chu said he had expressed concerns that his identity was revealed when he was first questioned.
-The jury is anonymous by order of the judge.
-The man remained on the jury after he told Chu he was willing to continue serving.

-Opening statements are scheduled for Wednesday, though Chu said they could be moved up.
+The jury roughly matches the demographics of Hennepin County, which is about 74% white.

-Attorneys and the judge have probed potential jurors for what they knew about Wright’s death and about their views of protests against police brutality that were frequent in Minneapolis even before George Floyd’s death.
+Attorneys and the judge spent considerable time probing potential jurors for their views of protests against police brutality, which were frequent in Minneapolis even before George Floyd’s death.

+Questionnaires asked about attitudes toward police, including whether officers should be second-guessed, whether they get the respect they deserve and whether jurors personally trust them.

 Potter, who resigned two days after Wright’s death, has told the court she will testify.
 Body-camera video recorded the shooting, with Potter heard saying, “Taser, Taser, Taser” before she fired, followed by, “I grabbed the wrong (expletive) gun.”

-Wright was shot in Brooklyn Center as former Minneapolis Officer Derek Chauvin was standing trial 10 miles (16 kilometers) away for killing Floyd.
+Wright, 20, was shot as Chauvin was standing trial 10 miles (16 kilometers) away for killing Floyd.
 Wright’s death sparked several nights of intense protests in the suburb.

 The most serious charge against Potter requires prosecutors to prove recklessness; the lesser only requires them to prove culpable negligence.
 Minnesota’s sentencing guidelines call for a sentence of just over seven years on the first-degree manslaughter count and four years on the second-degree one.
 Prosecutors have said they would seek a longer sentence.